yanqingmen/xgboost/java/doc/xgboost4j.md

 ```

 ####Prediction
-after training and loading a model, you use it to predict other data, the predict results will be a two-dimension float array, the first dimension size is the number of instances (dtest.rowNum()), the sconde dimension size is the number of class_size(would be 1 for binaray classifier) ,for predict leaf, it would be class_size*round
+after training and loading a model, you use it to predict other data, the predict results will be a two-dimension float array (nsample, nclass) ,for predict leaf, it would be (nsample, nclass*ntrees)
 ```java
 DMatrix dtest = new DMatrix("test.svm.txt");
 //predict